 - they serve on the mentoring team for these Scholars

-Alliance Predoctoral Mentors are typically math sciences faculty at colleges and universities who have committed themselves to mentoring and encouraging undergraduate students from backgrounds that are typically underrepresented in the math sciences.
+Math Alliance Predoctoral Mentors are typically math or stat sciences faculty at colleges and universities who have committed themselves to mentoring and encouraging undergraduate students from backgrounds that are typically underrepresented in the math or stat sciences.
 Many of these mentors teach at colleges and universities which serve large numbers of underrepresented students.
-Others, through their work in summer programs and other such activities, have demonstrated an enduring commitment to the goals of the Alliance.
-The number of these mentors have grown to over 600; they represent more than 220 colleges and universities nationally.
-If you would like to find an Alliance Mentor at your school click here.
+Others, through their work in summer programs and other such activities, have demonstrated an enduring commitment to the goals of the Math Alliance.
+The number of these mentors have grown to over 900; they represent more than 320 colleges and universities nationally.
+If you would like to find a Math Alliance Mentor at your school click here.

-*To nominate a student to become an Alliance Scholar please send their name and e-mail address to email@example.com.
+*To nominate a student to become a Math Alliance Scholar please send their name and e-mail address to email@example.com.